How Do I Select a Column in a Data File I Uploaded to R

 For this, we use this syntax, passing the condition as the first element within square brackets, then a comma, and finally leaving the second chemical element empty.

-> students_data[students_data$historic period > 16,] first_name last_name age num_siblings num_pets eye_color five Gino Sand 17 three 8 Blue
+> students_data[students_data$historic period > 16,] first_name last_name age num_siblings num_pets eye_color five Gino Sand 17 three 8 Blue We get a data frame with the rows that meet this status.

 Filter Rows and Cull Columns